June-Skeeter/FinalProjects_GEOS270/index.md

 # Deliverables

-The Project is due on the last day of term, **Tuesday December 7th at Midnight**.
-There is also a Final Project Proposal that is due **Monday November 22nd at 2PM** The proposal will count as the towards your Module 6 grade.
+The Project is due on the last day of term, **Tuesday April 12th by 5PM**.
+There is also a Final Project Proposal that is due **Tuesday March 29th by 5PM**.
+The proposal will count as a 10% of your total Final Project grade.
 Deliverables for this project will consist of the following:

-* Project Proposal (Module 6 Lab Assignment)
+* Project Proposal
 	* The topic and a brief problem statement.
 	* Proposed data sources
 	* Tentative steps to analyze the problem.

-* Project Submission (20% of Final Grade)
+* Project Submission
+    * A written report
     * Maps/charts visualizing your results
     * A flowchart visualizing your methodology
-    * A written report **or** 10 minute presentation

 # Project Ideas